 |Health Specialties Professors||25.9%||$97,370|

-Communication sciences majors often go into careers where salaries can range from $81,000 to $122,000.
+Communication Sciences majors often go into careers where salaries can range from $80,700 to $122,320 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Communication Sciences Major Jobs
+Amount of Education Required for Careers Related to Communication Sciences

 Find out what the typical degree level is for communication sciences careers below.